First boys emerge from Thai cave as rescue mission enters final act

 "We were faster than expected, more successful than I expected, and everyone is happy," he said.

 As efforts ended for the night, the rescue operation chief said they would resume in 10 to 20 hours because workers "used all the oxygen" and needed to reset their air tanks.
-Rescue operations were set to resume at 8 a.m.
-Monday (9 p.m.
-ET Sunday).
+Based on that timeframe, rescue operations were set to resume at around 7 a.m.
+Monday (8 p.m.
+ET Sunday), but when that time arrived it was not clear if the effort had resumed.

 Members of the audience broke out in applause when the rescue was announced.